 A cyber insurance policy also referred to as cyber risk insurance or cyber liability insurance, is designed to help an organisation mitigate risk exposure by offsetting costs involved with recovery after a cyber-related security breach or similar event.
 Cyber insurance has begun catching on in the Irish market since the General Data Protection Regulation (GDPR) came into force in May 2018.
-However, Thompson Insurances have been managing complex cyber insurance programmes since 2008.
+However, Hastings Insurance have been managing complex cyber insurance programmes since 2008.

 The increased inquiries for cyber cover indicate that organisations are seeing a need for cyber insurance, but what does it cover?
 Cyber insurance typically covers your own costs/ expenses arising from a cyber breach as well as claims by third parties.
 Although there is no standard for underwriting these policies, an insurer will need a company to demonstrate good IT security.
 Some of the expenses your cyber insurance policy can be expected to respond to include: